 Response time graph gives a clear picture of overall time including requesting a page, processing the data and getting the response back to the client.
-As per PTLC (Performance Test Life Cycle), the Response time NFRs should be discussed and agreed during the NFR gathering phase and then compared with actual response time which is observed during the test.
+As per PTLC (Performance Test Life Cycle), the Response time NFRs should be discussed and agreed upon during the NFR gathering phase and then compared with the actual response time which is observed during the test.
 Many times the application is brand new and does not have any response time NFRs, in such a case you need to adopt the Step-up Load approach.
-During the step-up test, you have to note down the response time pattern at different load and share the analysis with the business analyst (BA) to get the confirmation on acceptance of the result.
+During the step-up test, you have to note down the response time pattern at different loads and share the analysis with the business analyst (BA) to get confirmation on the acceptance of the result.

 Type of Response Time Graphs:

-You may get two types of response time graphs, one shows the response time of each request on a webpage whereas another shows the response time the transactions.
+You may get two types of response time graphs, one shows the response time of each request on a webpage whereas another shows the response time of the transactions.
 To remind you a transaction may contain multiple requests.

 A response time graph may contain the name of transactions (requests), average response time, min and max response time, X%tile response time etc.

 Important Tip: Response Time includes network delay, server processing time and queue time.
 Read More …

 Every performance testing tool has its own term to represent the response time graph, some of them are below:

 - NeoLoad: Average Response Time (Requests) & Average Response Time (Pages)